elfaidi-ghassen/Network-Programming/README.md

 - You can easily run the python script to run the server, you can optionally change the port number.
 - to try it, you can use your browser for testing, by entering some thing like "localhost/index.html" as url
 - I've wrote a simple client script to use for testing, `client.py`, which is like a simpler version of the `curl` command
-- to write, type in the command line python client.py GET localhost 80 /index.html
+- to try it, type in the command line `python client.py GET localhost 80 /index.html`